snehasadap/cura-voice-agent/README.md

 # Cura AI Demo

-A real-time, voice-to-voice AI pipeline demo featuring a sandwich medical appointment scheduling assistant.
+A real-time, voice-to-voice AI pipeline demo featuring a medical appointment scheduling assistant.
 Built with LangChain/LangGraph agents, AssemblyAI for speech-to-text, and Cartesia for text-to-speech.

 ## Architecture